Darr3n/Rails-LXD/README.md

 # start the rails app:
 rails s

-That should do it, look at the output of lxc list to find the IP Address the open a browser to the rails5 container IPAddress:3000 on your host machine to see the rails info screen.
+That should do it, look at the output of lxc list to find the IP Address, open a browser to the rails5 container IPAddress:3000 on your host machine to see the rails info screen.

 Usefull info: